 Are there any zero down payment options for FHA loans?

 There are no 0 down payment FHA loan programs that exist.
 No lenders offer this since the FHA requires a minimum of a 3.5% down payment.
-The good news though, is the FHA allows for down payments to be borrowed, gifted, or received from as down payment assistance.
-Conventional loans and other programs do not allow down payments to be borrowed, and must be sourced from ones own bank account or assets.
+The good news though, is the FHA allows for down payments to be borrowed, gifted, or received from a down payment assistance program.

 What documentation is needed for a FHA loan?

 All of the standard documentation that is needed for any mortgage is needed for a FHA loan.
-This includes paystubs and/or bank statements, job verification, tax returns, and whatever other information/coniditions the loan underwriter deems necessary for your loan to be processed.
+This includes pay stubs, bank statements, job verification, tax returns, and whatever other information/conditions the loan underwriter deems necessary for your loan to be processed.